This is part of my Blog Post Series: How To Thrive As An Adult

 — Erma Bombeck

-When I was in college, I went to the store grocery every few days.
+In college, I went to the store grocery every few days.
 I didn’t have a shopping list, and therefore I didn’t have a plan for what I wanted to buy.
-Multiple times a week, I wandered the store aimlessly, filling my basket with impulse buys e.g., gummy bears and Reese’s Peanut Butter Cups.
-The net result is that I wasted a lot of time and money shopping, and bought a lot of junk that made me overweight and unhealthy.
+I wandered the store aimlessly, filling my basket with impulse buys, e.g., gummy bears and Reese’s Peanut Butter Cups.
+I wasted a lot of time and money shopping.
+And I bought a lot of junk that made me overweight and unhealthy.

 Personally, I like Simplenote and use it to manage my shopping list.
 I even go so far as to group items according to what aisle they’re on, i.e., the oatmeal and cereal are listed next to each other because they’re on the same aisle at my local store.
 This allows me to go through the store quickly and only visit each aisle once.

 In fact, a shopping list has four significant benefits:

 1. During the week, when I have one of those, Oh man!
 We need more spinach! moments, I don’t have to try to remember it later.
 I simply update my shopping list.
 And my mind is free to think about other things.

 2. I don’t forget to buy things when I’m at the store.
 And I don’t worry that I’ll forget to buy something.
 I leave the store feeling confident that I have everything.
 As David Allen said, Your mind is for having ideas, not holding them.

 3. I spend less time in the store and encounter fewer temptations (lemon meringue pie!) because items on my list are grouped according to the aisle they’re on.